 If you are planning to have a quilt or two made from your deceased loved ones clothing, here are the first steps of that planning process.

 1. Decide Who May Need or Want a Quilt Or Pillow

 Begin by deciding who might like a quilt or a pillow.
 This will be contingent on your budget and how many clothing items you have.
 Here is a link to the pricing page on our website.
 This will help you determine your budget.
 We have found that a typical adult wardrobe can make about 5 to 8 queen-size quilts or many smaller quilts and pillows.
-Make a list in order of importance of who should receive one.
+Make a list in order of importance of who should receive one, don't forget yourself.

 Next, figure out if you need quilts, pillows or a mix of quilts and pillows made.
-This will depend on how many people may need a piece of the deceased clothing.
+This will depend on how many people may need a memento of their deceased loved one.
 Here are a few examples.

-- A grandparent has died and has 8 grandchildren and a spouse.
+A grandparent has died and has 8 grandchildren and a spouse.
 The spouse may like a quilt.
-A pillow for the grandchildren would be a wonderful way for him or her to remember their grandfather.
+A pillow for the grandchildren would be a wonderful way for them to remember their grandfather.
 So one quilt and 8 pillows.